Carroll Hubbard: U.S. House of Representatives

-In May 1974, Mr. Hubbard, then a State Senator, defeated incumbent Congressman Frank Stubblefield in the Democratic primary election to represent Kentucky’s First District in the United States Congress.
-Mr. Hubbard then won the general election in November 1974 and began serving in Congress in Washington, D.C. in January 1975.
+In May 1974, Hubbard, then a state senator, defeated incumbent Congressman Frank Stubblefield in the Democratic primary election to represent Kentucky's First District in the United States Congress.
+Hubbard then won the general election in November 1974 and began serving in Congress in Washington, D.C. in January 1975.

-As one of 75 freshmen members of the 94th Congress, Mr. Hubbard was elected as president of this large freshman class of new U.S. Representatives.
-Mr. Hubbard was reelected to Congress in the elections of 1976, 1978, 1980, 1982, 1984, 1986, 1988, and 1990, serving the people of the First District of Kentucky for 18 years in Washington, D.C.
+As one of 75 freshmen members of the 94th Congress, Hubbard was elected as president of this large freshman class of new U.S. Representatives.
+Hubbard was reelected to Congress in the elections of 1976, 1978, 1980, 1982, 1984, 1986, 1988, and 1990, serving the people of the First District of Kentucky for 18 years in Washington, D.C.

-While in Congress, Mr. Hubbard was a member of the House Banking, Finance and Urban Affairs Committee and House Merchant Marine and Fisheries Committee.
-In addition to his office at the Rayburn House Office Building in Washington, Mr. Hubbard maintained district offices in Madisonville, Henderson, Hopkinsville and Paducah, Kentucky and travelled back to Kentucky from Washington nearly every weekend, where he participated in hundreds of community meetings and events, gave countless speeches, and shook an immeasurable number of hands.
+While in Congress, Hubbard was a member of the House Banking, Finance and Urban Affairs Committee and House Merchant Marine and Fisheries Committee.
+In addition to his office at the Rayburn House Office Building in Washington, Hubbard maintained district offices in Madisonville, Henderson, Hopkinsville and Paducah, Kentucky and travelled back to Kentucky from Washington nearly every weekend, where he participated in hundreds of community meetings and events, gave countless speeches, and shook an immeasurable number of hands.

-Correspondence with the district’s constituents also took up much of Mr. Hubbard’s time during his days in Congress.
-In this era before e-mail and social media, Mr. Hubbard personally signed and sent literally hundreds of thousands of letters, newsletters, calendars and Christmas cards to the citizens of Western Kentucky.
+Correspondence with the district's constituents also took up much of Hubbard's time during his days in Congress.
+In this era before e-mail and social media, Hubbard personally signed and sent literally hundreds of thousands of letters, newsletters, calendars and Christmas cards to the citizens of Western Kentucky.

 Hubbard served in Congress for 18 years, during which he mounted an unsuccessful primary challenge for Governor of Kentucky in 1979.

 In 1983, Hubbard was invited to South Korea to attend a celebration of the 30th anniversary of the United States–South Korea Mutual Defense Treaty with three fellow members of Congress, including Larry McDonald and Senator Jesse Helms.
 Hubbard and Helms planned to meet with McDonald to discuss how to join McDonald on the Korean Air Lines Flight 007.
 However, as the delays mounted, instead of joining McDonald, Hubbard at the last minute gave up on the trip, canceled his reservations, and accepted a Kentucky speaking engagement.
 The flight was later shot down by the Soviet Union killing all passengers and crew.